How to Critically Read a Published Family History

 John Turner and Reinold were overseers in 1625.

 Why is this recorded in St. Mary’s Register?

 What is an overseer?

 What was a 'church warden'?

 What jobs would they have done?

-How much is two shillings and six pence worth?
+How much are two shillings and sixpence worth?

 How many shares did Reinold have in the “Essex Ship Money”?